TelepathicGrunt/TACT/README.txt

 - Added config option to change the stun duration of Primitive Club.

+- Added config options to change flight time and recharge time of Cloak of Darkness.

 - Added config options to change health and attack damage for nearly all Alex's Caves mobs.

 - Added Bass note block instrument to Pewen and Thornwood blocks so Every Compat mod can create variants of those wood types.